<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id={244756505703335}&amp;ev=PageView&amp;noscript=1">

 19. Run a contest

-One simple way to build hype around your brand is by running a contest and posting about it.
+A straightforward way to build hype around your brand is by running an Instagram contest.

 Contests encourage engagement AND attract new followers.

-So, get your creative juices flowing and come up with a contest idea that aligns with your brand and appeals to your target audience.
+So, get your creative juices flowing and develop a contest idea that aligns with your brand and appeals to your target audience.

 When brainstorming contest ideas, think about: